Health Plan Accreditation

 NCQA Accreditation is the most comprehensive evaluation in the industry, and the only assessment that bases results of clinical performance (i.e., HEDIS measures) and consumer experience (i.e., CAHPS measures).
 High-performing health plans choose NCQA Accreditation because it satisfies many stakeholders:

 Many employers – especially the fortune 500 – do business only with NCQA-Accredited plans.
 They and other purchasers want to maximize the value of their health care spending.
 The National Business Group on Health’s widely used eValue8 tool captures NCQA Accreditation status and HEDIS/CAHPs scores as an important indicator of a plan’s ability to improve health, and health care.

 Meets Regulator Demands.
 NCQA Accreditation contains all key elements that federal law and regulations require for State Health Insurance Marketplace plans.
-Forty states recognize NCQA Accreditation as meeting their requirements for Medicaid commercial plans; more than a dozen states mandate it for Medicaid.
+Forty-two states recognize NCQA Accreditation as meeting their requirements for Medicaid commercial plans; more than a dozen states mandate it for Medicaid.
 Also, the Federal Employees Health Benefits Program accepts NCQA Accreditation.

 Health Plan (HP) Accreditation for Plans Participating In Health Insurance Exchange Marketplace

 HPA 2013 streamlines the accreditation process by reducing administrative burdens for new and currently accredited health plans.
 Revised standards and point allocations create three accreditation evaluation options and comprise a “glide path”—flexible opportunities for reaching accreditation, regardless of a plan’s longevity or experience with quality reporting.

 - Interim Survey is for plans that need accreditation before or right after they open for business.
 It focuses on policies and procedures, does not include HEDIS/CAHPS reporting and is valid for 18 months – half as long as the other options.